Antonio Alonso Pimentel, 6th Duke of Benavente: Early life

 Antonio Alonso was born in Benavente, Zamora, Spain.
 He was the eldest son of Juan Alonso Pimentel de Herrera, 5th Duke of Benavente, and his first wife, Catalina de Quiñones Vigil de Quiñones, 6th Countess of Luna (c.
 1547–1574).
-From his parent's marriage, he had a sister, Doña María Pimentel y Quiñones (who married Pedro Fajardo y Fernández de Córdoba, 2nd Marquis of Molina, 3rd Marquis of los Vélez).
+From his parents' marriage, he had a sister, Doña María Pimentel y Quiñones (who married Pedro Fajardo y Fernández de Córdoba, 2nd Marquis of Molina, 3rd Marquis of los Vélez).
 After the death of his mother in 1574, his father married Mencía de Zúñiga y Requeséns (a daughter of Luis de Requesens y Zúñiga, the Governor of the Duchy of Milan and Governor of the Spanish Netherlands), with whom he had another eleven children, including Cardinal Domingo Pimentel Zúñiga, Juan Pimentel y Zúñiga, 1st Marquess of Villar de Grajanejos, and Gerónimo Pimentel y Zúñiga, 1st Marquess of Bayona.

 His father was the second son of Antonio Alonso Pimentel y Herrera de Velasco, 3rd Duke of Benavente and María Luisa Enríquez y Téllez-Girón (a daughter of Fernando Enríquez de Velasco, 5th Admiral of Castile).
 His father succeeded to the dukedom upon the death of his elder brother, Louis Pimentel de Herrera, 4th Duke of Benavente.